lys1335/selene/README.md

 ## Why We Built It

 AI is expensive because models re-read everything, every turn.
-Selene runs a small retrieval model first — it finds what's relevant, the main agent picks it up and moves on.
+Selene runs a small retrieval pipeline first — it finds what's relevant, the main agent picks it up and moves on.
 Tools load on demand.
 Context stays lean.
 You pay less per turn.

 ## Modes